 Too often the words “epic fail” are tossed around with little thought for whether or not the phrase was used appropriately.
 Today, while sitting in the stands at the Convocation Center, me and 887 of my closest friends watched Northern Illinois put the words epic fail to their most profound use since Napoleon invaded Russia.
 The halftime score of 18-4 said it all.
-And while Eastern certainly has nothing to brag about as far as offensive production was concerned, NIU failed.
+And while Eastern certainly had nothing to brag about as far as offensive production was concerned, NIU failed.
 Epically.

 Abdel Nader, NIU’s most productive player, shot 2-12 from the floor and 0-4 from three point range.
 Poor Akeem Springs was 0-10 from the floor and 0-7 from three point range.
 The dude who played “Shoot the hoop” during a media timeout was almost offered a NIU scholarship after hitting the half-court shot.
+The game mercifully ended with EMU on top 42-25.

 I’d like to claim that it the Eagles’ smothering defense that was so brutally stifling.
 Da’Shonte Riley did play a very solid game, blocking five shots and showing skills and effort that have been missing for most part of the season.
 But to be honest, the performance by NIU was so dreadful that they would have lost to Siena Heights on this day.
 They did have open shots – and they missed them – especially from three.
 Northern was 1-33 from behind the arc.
 Epic.
 Fail.